 Further evidence to support a number of our forecasts has been provided as part of our IAP Action YKY.PD.A3.
-This has been published on our website: https://www.yorkshirewater.com/ourbusinessplan

-2.8 Upper quartile measures
+4.8 Upper quartile measures

 As part of our development of new service commitments for PR19, we spent a significant amount of time talking to customers and getting their views on the service we provide both now and in the future.
 It was clear from this engagement that although customers are broadly content with the service they receive, they believe that our performance could be much improved in areas which mean the most to them: leakage, pollution incidents and instances of sewer flooding.
 Although they like our performance on interruptions to supply, they still think we could do better.